Waveform Modelling for the Laser Interferometer Space Antenna: LISA Sources

-\paragraph{Expected source parameters} Both \MBHBs and \EMRIs can be employed to test gravity and the nature of compact objects with LISA~\cite{LISA:2022kgy}.
-For example, with nearly equal-mass \BHs, one can perform null tests with inspiral-merger-ringdown consistency and BH spectroscopy, as well as searching for specific deviations with parametrized inspiral and ringdown waveforms.
-The beyond-GR modifications in the modelling of these signals (including \PN theory, BH perturbation theory, effective-one-body approaches, and numerical relativity) are discussed in Sec.~\ref{sec:modling_beyond_GR}.
+\paragraph{Expected source parameters} Both \MBHBs and \EMRIs can be employed to test gravity and the nature of compact objects with LISA; \edit{see the LISA Fundamental Physics whitepaper~\cite{LISA:2022kgy} for details.} .
+For example, with nearly equal-mass \BHs, one can perform null tests with inspiral-merger-ringdown consistency and BH spectroscopy, as well as searching for specific deviations with parametrized inspiral and ringdown waveforms; \edit{see Refs.~\cite{Berti:2015itd,Franchini:2023eda,Colleoni:2024lpj}.} \edit{ Given the different nature and mass range of the gravitational wave sources that will be detected with LISA, tests of gravity with LISA will be complementary to the suite of tests that has been performed by the \LVK collaboration~\cite{LIGOScientific:2019fpa,LIGOScientific:2020tif,LIGOScientific:2021sio}. } The beyond-GR modifications in the modelling of these signals (including \PN theory, BH perturbation theory, effective-one-body approaches, and numerical relativity) are discussed in Sec.~\ref{sec:modling_beyond_GR}.

-With \EMRIs one can constrain the multipolar structure of the primary object's spacetime with exquisite precision, thus testing whether the primary object is consistent with the Kerr \BH metric predicted in \GR.
-The parametrization of the waveforms will depend on the type of test carried out.
+With \EMRIs one can constrain the multipolar structure of the primary object's spacetime with exquisite precision, thus testing whether the primary object is consistent with the Kerr \BH metric predicted in \GR \edit{see, e.g., Ref.~\cite{Cardenas-Avendano:2024mqp} and references therein.} The parametrization of the waveforms will depend on the type of test carried out.
 For instance, when testing the geometry of the dark objects inhabiting galactic centers assuming GR, the parameters would describe the deviations from Kerr, e.g., multipole moments, tidal parameters or post-Kerr parameters.
-On the other hand, when testing GR, the parameters would describe the modifications of GR, e.g., additional coupling constants, extra dimensions length scale or higher-order corrections.
+On the other hand, when testing GR, the parameters would describe the modifications of GR, e.g., additional coupling constants, length scale of extra dimensions or higher-order corrections.

 With both types of sources one can search for novel radiation channels due to extra polarizations or additional charges present in beyond-\GR theories.